d01000100/photo-app/README.md

 ## Relevant components

+**src/features/chat** Contact list that opens up individual conversations with each one.

 **src/features/search** Component that allows the user to search on the picture database using tags on the images. (so far the database is a mockup scriptt)

-**src/features/chat** Contact list that opens up individual conversations with each one.
-WIP.<br/ >
-TBD: Better UI for conversation and adding messages.
+## TODO components

+- See a single picture
+- See a singular profile
+- Feed
+- Login
+- Make navbar not been drawn over other components

 You can use the running app in: https://d01000100.github.io/photo-app/